2022 EcoTripMatch.com Best Nature Tour Guide

 Coming from a marginalized and patriarchal community in Kenya, Agnes is the first born among 6 siblings.
 Her father was opposed to her education and that of her sisters.
 Her mother however, fought for her to receive an education and made sure she attended primary and secondary school.
 Agnes was later enrolled and trained as a guide in Koiyaki Guiding School, a capacity- building institution supported by Basecamp to train young Maasai men and women in nature-based courses such as guiding, providing them with an opportunity for a better life.
 Agnes’ educational goals did not end there.
 She would like to pursue further education, but she has an obligation to educate the rest of her siblings first.
 Having realized the destruction of Masai Mara’s resources will greatly affect the Maasai community’s livelihood, Agnes would like to help protect the wildlife in the Mara and conserve the Mara ecosystem.
 In the near future, she hopes to pursue Management and Wildlife Conservation, as she aspires to be a warden in the parks.
 She would like to focus her knowledge and skills fighting poaching.
 Having seen first-hand how Masai Mara are affected by issues such as climate change and wildlife depletion, Agnes endeavors to help find sustainable solutions to addressing them.
 She will also educate the younger generation on the importance of securing Masai Mara for future generations.

 In her free time, Agnes dedicates her time to giving motivational talks to the girls in the Talek area of Masai Mara and in Koiyaki Guiding School.
 She is a living example to the Maasai women in these remote villages that anything is possible if you have courage and determination.
-Lastly, her natural dimple smile welcomes everyone to the Savannah and makes them feel at home.
 The guests love it when she takes them on a game drive as she is kind, joyful and extremely knowledgeable about the terrain and the wildlife of Masai Mara.
 Her best skills are encouraging and educating people about conservation.
 You can tell she is loved by reading the reviews on various platforms such as Trip Advisor and her passion for her work is greatly reflected in how she interacts with the guests leaving them yearning to return to the Mara.

 As part of EcoTripMatch.com’s mission to support conservation through ecotourism, we began the annual, EcoTripMatch’s “Best Nature Guide of the Year” recognition award in 2017.
 Ecolodges, eco-tour companies, travelers and others from all over the world have nominated those special people who do an exceptional job of connecting tourists to the natural areas they are visiting.